Jack O'Halloran

-Jack O'Halloran (born April 8, 1943) is an American actor and former boxer.
-O'Halloran fought in 57 professional boxing matches (including fights with future heavyweight champions George Foreman and Ken Norton), but he is best known for acting in such films as Superman, Superman II, Dagon: Troll World Chronicles and Dragnet.
+Jack O'Halloran (born April 8, 1943) is an American actor and former professional boxer.
+As a heavyweight, he fought in 57 professional boxing matches (including fights with future heavyweight champions George Foreman and Ken Norton) between 1966 and 1974.

+He then made his film acting debut in Farewell, My Lovely (1975), going on to play notable roles in King Kong (1976), as Non in Superman (1978) and its sequel Superman II (1980), the comedy Dragnet (1987), the Chuck Norris vehicle Hero and the Terror (1988), and the 1994 live-action film version of The Flintstones.

-Early life and boxing
+Early life

 O'Halloran was born in Philadelphia, and was raised by his mother, Mary, and stepfather, Peter Paul Patrick O'Halloran; in his book Family Legacy, he claimed to be the illegitimate son of mafia hitman and crime boss Albert Anastasia.
-He lived in Runnemede, New Jersey.
+He lived in Runnemede, New Jersey where he attended Triton Regional High School (New Jersey).

+Boxing career

 Fighting as "Irish" Jack O'Halloran from Boston, he was a heavyweight boxing contender active from 1966 to 1974.
-The 6'6" O'Halloran was undefeated in his first 16 professional fights.
+The 6'6" O'Halloran was undefeated in his first 16 professional fights, with a career record of 34 wins, 21 losses and 2 draws.

 During his boxing career, O'Halloran defeated former title contenders Cleveland Williams and Manuel Ramos.
 He also defeated Danny McAlinden, who won a bronze medal in boxing at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica and later became the British and Commonwealth Heavyweight Champion.
 O'Halloran's losses included defeats to Joe Roman (twice), Joe Bugner, Ron Lyle, and future heavyweight champions George Foreman and Ken Norton.

 In 1973, O'Halloran was close to attaining a match against Muhammad Ali when he was knocked out by Jimmy Summerville.
 This ended his chances to fight Ali.
 Although O'Halloran went on to defeat Summerville by K.O. in a rematch, with only three more wins and five losses he was never again a serious heavyweight contender.
+O'Halloran did however knockout Ali's younger brother Rahaman in Rahaman's final fight in September of 1972.
+This would also be Rahaman's only stoppage defeat.

 The California Boxing Hall of Fame has listed O'Halloran as one of its inductees of the 2009 HOF class.